-The 2002AA edition of the UMLS Knowledge Sources is available only in compressed CD-ROMs, one for Unix (2002AA_TAR) and one for PC (2002AA_ZIP).
-The Metathesaurus files have outgrown simple allocation to CD-ROMs in plain ASCII distribution.
-To use the UMLS, you must uncompress the full distribution to a local hard disk.
+The 2003AA edition of the UMLS Knowledge Sources is available only in compressed formats: Unix (TGZ) and PC (ZIP).
+Two CD-ROMs are required for each format.
+To use the UMLS, you must uncompress BOTH discs to a local hard disk, which will then contain the complete distribution including the MetamorphoSys tool to customize your version.